xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 Default 2000 records / sec, configurable

-**Note**: the export "rate-limiter" name is often creating confusion in operator’s mind because we will not “drop” records if we exceed this limit, but instead we will keep the entry longer in the cache despite the timer expiration.
+**Note:** the export "rate-limiter" name is often creating confusion in operator’s mind because we will not “drop” records if we exceed this limit, but instead we will keep the entry longer in the cache despite the timer expiration.
 At the potential risk of reaching the maximum size of this cache.
 {: .notice--info}

 ## Netflow processes